 This template is for the transfer or assignment of contracts between two parties.
-It can be used to transfer a wide range of contracts, but is most commonly used to assign customer contracts to the buyer of a business, either where n ovation is impractical, or where the original contracts allow assignment.
-Also included with the agreement is a letter template to customers informing them of the assignment.
+It can be used to transfer a wide range of contracts, but is most commonly used to assign customer contracts to the buyer of a business, either where novation is impractical, or where the original contracts allow assignment.
+Also included with the agreement is a letter template to customers informing them of the transfer.

 - Solicitor approved

 - Guidance notes included

 - Money back guarantee

 In legal terminology, assigning means transferring contractual rights and obligations to a someone not a party to the original agreement, without the consent of the other original party.

 Contracts are assigned when the agreement of one of the parties to the original contract cannot easily be obtained, or where the original agreement allows transfer without the consent.

 Assignment is most commonly used when a large number of contracts are transferred from one business to another, for example when a telephone service provider sells its UK contracts or a white goods retailer sells its maintenance contracts.